Coming into the clinic: Follow our Pandemic Protocol for In-Office Visit Procedures

 Routine vaccination for children, prenatal care, and cancer screening tests (Paps, Mammograms, Colon tests) are essential and should not be delayed.

-All non-urgent healthcare visits should be deferred.
+We are resuming non-urgent healthcare visits.
 For example: routine “check-ups”, screening visits, medical exams for insurance/employment reasons, requests for completion of non-essential forms (school, work, insurance).

-You may request and book a telephone consult with your physician instead of an in-person visit.
+You may still request and book a telephone consult with your physician instead of an in-person visit for minor concerns only, if an exam is not required.
 For example: follow up of test results, prescription renewals, or assessment of other concerns which do not require a physical exam.
 Other issues require individual consideration and may require in-person assessment.
 Please call to book an appointment or to discuss concerns.

 If you or your family member have symptoms of COVID (self-assessment) and you would like medical advice, please call us.
 We can discuss options for care including: